osamayusufhassan/Osama-Yusuf-Hassan-Data-Science-Portfolio/README.md

 •	Built and trained Logistic Regression model to predict whether or not the customers will purchase the newly launched SUV based on features such as age and salary.<br />
 ## [Project 3: Prediction of Student Test Scores based on Hours of Study](https://github.com/osamayusufhassan/Linear-Regression-hours-vs-scores)
 • Problem Statement: Create a model to predict the test scores of a class.<br />
+•	Skills Accomplished: Python, sci-kit learn (Linear Regression, train_test_split), Model Evaluation using metrics (mean absolute error, mean squared error, RMS and R-squared).<br />
-•	Tools Used: Jupyter Notebook for Python, Microsoft Excel<br />
+Tools Used: Jupyter Notebook for Python, Microsoft Excel<br />
 • Trained a Linear Regression model to predict the test scores achieved by students based upon their respective hours of study.<br />
 •	Achieved an R-2 score =0.945 as a measure of goodness of fit of the model.
 <br />